mecid/mecid.github.io/_posts/2021-11-25-mastering-progressview-in-swiftui.md

 }
 ```

 Here we have a custom view that renders the progress.
 It might be anything you want, from straightforward text to a custom animated path.
-Keep in mind that *fractionCompleted* might be nil when you use the indefinite progress view.
+Keep in mind that *fractionCompleted* might be nil when you use the indeterminate progress view.

 #### Conclusion
 The *ProgressView* might seem to be very simple, but it provides an excellent level of customization and styling options.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!